Neighborgoods web intro vid lighter.png

 • Traditional CSAs often require picking up at a farm or farmers market during a narrow window.

-NeighborGoods focuses on neighborhood-based pickup sites, making it easier for people to get their food, and easier for farms to deliver reliably.
+Neighborgoods focuses on neighborhood-based pickup sites, making it easier for people to get their food, and easier for farms to deliver reliably.
 The goal isn’t to replace CSAs, but to remove common friction points like missed pickups and inconvenient locations.

-• No. NeighborGoods works directly with local farms, not distributors or national supply chains.
+• No. Neighborgoods works directly with local farms, not distributors or national supply chains.
 There’s no home delivery, no warehouses, and no substitutions.
 Just a simple pickup of fresh, seasonal farm goods close to home.

 • Yes.
-Everything offered through NeighborGoods is seasonal and sourced from nearby farms.
+Everything offered through Neighborgoods is seasonal and sourced from nearby farms.
 What’s available will change throughout the year based on what farms are harvesting.

 • We’re currently in a pilot planning phase and speaking with farms, property managers, and neighbors to shape the program thoughtfully.
 Our first small pilot is planned early summer 2026.